 (2-0-14) Practical, general workplace training supported by an individualized learning plan developed by the employer, college, and student.
-A field experience that allows students to participate in the dispatching operations area to identify the major job responsibilities of railroad dispatchers and other railroad employees.
+Field experience allows students to participate in the dispatching operations area to identify the major job responsibilities of railroad dispatchers and other railroad employees.